sakserv/ec2-tools/README.md

 Prerequisites
 -------------
+1. RHEL/CentOS 6.3 or later
-1. Passphraseless ssh-key, default ~/.ssh/id_rsa (because if a user knows nothing of ssh, this is the default)
+2. Passphraseless ssh-key, default ~/.ssh/id_rsa (because if a user knows nothing of ssh, this is the default)
-2. Install git
+2. Git installed
 3. Use the "Name" tag on the EC2 instance to set the hostname of the node

 Bootstrap the node